vishnukumarkvs/notes/ccna.md

 - Old
 - 10 base 5 - older - big cable
 - 10 base 2 - old - small cable than base 5
 - One way communication.
-MEaning
+MEaning only 1 device in network can talk at any given point of time
+- Terminatiors are necessary
+- breeak in linkage w